Andonome/lk/networking/servers/agate.md

 ---
 title: "agate"
-tags: [ "Documentation", "networking" ]
+tags: [ "Documentation", "Networking" ]
 ---
 Make sure your dns is in order.
 My domain name is `belgradecats.tk`, so put your own in there.